WTVO: History

 Another ownership change came on November 22, 2004, when Mission Broadcasting (a de facto subsidiary of Irving, Texas–based Nexstar Broadcasting) bought WTVO from Young for $21 million.
 This made the station a sister to Nexstar-owned WQRF.
 Although WQRF was nominally the senior partner of the agreement, the combined operation was based at WTVO's studio, and WTVO produces programming for WQRF.
 The same was completed in January 2005.
-Shortly before the sale was completed, WTVO was one of the Young-owned stations who preempted an uninterrupted Veterans Day broadcast of the 1998 movie Saving Private Ryan.
+Shortly before the sale was completed, WTVO was one of the Young-owned stations that preempted an uninterrupted Veterans Day broadcast of the 1998 movie Saving Private Ryan.

 For a number of years, WTVO carried selected Chicago Cubs telecasts originating from WGN-TV.
 However, in 1988, those telecasts moved to WIFR.
 During its days as an NBC affiliate, WTVO preempted a good number of network shows, particularly in weekday and Saturday daytime.
 It also preempted the Saturday edition of the NBC Nightly News in the 1980s.

 A significant figure in its history was news anchor Bruce Richardson.
 He spent over 35 years at the station from 1956 until his retirement in June 1992, longer than any anchorman in the history of Rockford television.
 Harold Froelich, one of WTVO's founders, served as general manager for 37 years from sign-on until his retirement in 1990.
 In 1953, Froelich was one of the youngest general managers in television.

 In November 2016, WTVO's ratings rose to first place in its 5 p.m., 6 p.m. and 10 p.m. newscasts according to comScore, its success featured in the online television trade publication TVNewsCheck in an article entitled, "From 3rd to 1st, How WTVO Became News Leader".

-Programming

-Syndicated programming

-Syndicated programming on WTVO includes Entertainment Tonight, Judge Judy, The People's Court and The Rachael Ray Show among others.